PaulMarisOUMary/ALGOSUP_2022_Project_3_B/manual/audio/wave.md

 ```fsharp
 method Sine (frequency:float) (duration:float)
 ```
-Return a point-sampled sine wave.
+Return the value of a sine wave at a time t.

 #### Example Usage:
 ```fsharp